 Nestled in the lap of the Himalayas, sandwiched between the two giants India and China.
 Nepal is a land of sublime scenery; time-worn temples scatter around the best trekking and climbing routes on earth.
 It is one of the richest countries in terms of bio-diversity due to its unique geographical position and altitude variation.

 The elevation of the country ranges from 60 meters to Mt.
 Everest at 8,848 meters.
 All within a distance of 150 km resulting in climatic conditions from sub-tropical to arctic.
-This amazing variation fosters an incredible variety of ecosystems, the greatest mountain range on earth, thick tropical jungles teeming with a wealth of wildlife, thundering rivers, rolling hills, hidden valleys, along with centuries old diverse ethnic cultures and festivals.
-Thus resulting one of the most fascinating Himalayan destinations for adventure trekking, cultural tour, peak climbing and mountaineering expeditions.
+This amazing variation fosters an incredible variety of ecosystems, the greatest mountain range on earth, thick tropical jungles teeming with a wealth of wildlife, thundering rivers, rolling hills, hidden valleys, along with centuries-old diverse ethnic cultures and festivals.
+Thus resulting in one of the most fascinating Himalayan destinations for adventure trekking, cultural tour, peak climbing, and mountaineering expeditions.